dev-this/laravel-console-logg/README.md

     public function handle(): int
     {
-        //other:command may invoke servies that use the Laravel Logger
+        //other:command may invoke services that use the Laravel Logger
         //these logs will still output to this current console
         $this->call('other:command');
         //...